-- .15 Crimes must not be treated in isolation. - .16 Offenders may be responsible for similar offences not yet solved, but when the evidence from all those cases is accumulated and considered opportunities to identify offenders may emerge.
-Appropriate databases, including those held by the International Maritime Bureau in Kuala Lumpur, Malaysia should be searched to identify series of offences.
+- .15 Crimes must not be treated in isolation. - .16 Offenders may be responsible for similar crimes not yet solved, but when the evidence from those cases is accumulated and considered, opportunities of identifying offenders may emerge.
+Appropriate databases, including those held by the International Maritime Bureau in Kuala Lumpur, Malaysia, should be searched to identify any series of offences.
 However, usage of private databases has to be compatible with the law governing the investigation.
 Consideration should be given to contacting Interpol in case they have any information on the offenders.

-.17 Equally, offenders may have convictions the details of which could link them to crimes under investigation.
+.17 Equally, offenders may have previous convictions, the details of which could link them to crimes under investigation.